na-launch-workshop/workshop-python-openshift_telemetry_fastapi/docs/index.md

 We will explore the Kubernetes Sidecar design pattern which deploys an agent sidecar container within an application pod that sends traces to a centralized Grafana Tempo.
 The application will send tracing data to a collector agent (sidecar) that offloads responsibility by sending the data to a storage backend, in our case, the central Grafana Tempo instance.

 Instrumentation is the process of adding observability code to an application.
 Auto instrumentation creates this tracing framework without significant code changes by automatically injecting and configuring auto-instrumentation libraries in a variety of supported languages.
-Auto instrumentation of .NET sends data on port 4318 via the OTLP/HTTP protocol.
+Auto instrumentation of Python sends data on port 4318 via the OTLP/HTTP protocol.

 Inside your workspace is a Python Application that listens at `/api/check` for web requests and returns an HTTP 200 or 500 status code based on the payload.